Last Updated on January 3, 2023 by Kimberlee Johnson

 Day-themed song to learn and practice.
 Once everyone is comfortable with the music, gather and have each group take turns singing their song.

-It can be a great way to get everyone singing and having fun together while also getting into the Valentine’s Day spirit.
+It can be a great way to get everyone singing and having fun together while getting into the Valentine’s Day spirit.

-2. Create Valentine’s Day-themed Craft
+3. Create Valentine’s Day-themed Craft

 Fourth graders can create anything from a hand-painted Valentine’s Day card to a decorated poster to hang in the classroom, depending on their skill level.